cognitivepsychology/learn-tutorials/Contributing.md

 #### C-1.
 Choose a content directory

-Each content directory correspond to one Django template.
-Each Django template inserting breadcrumb and layout unique to each content directory.
+Each content directory corresponds to an individual Django template.
+Each Django template inserts breadcrumb, link and layout unique to each content directory.

 #### C-2.
 Export Google document to `raw/`

-Note that the name of the output folder makes now difference in the publish process.
+Note that the name of the output folder makes no difference in the publish process.
+You just have to keep track of the name of the raw HTML file.

 #### C-3.
 Pick a URL, add a key-value pair in `translate_filename_url.json`